Can I apply online or should I use a paper application?

 How will I know if you got my application and it is complete?

 When the Graduate School acknowledges receipt of your application, their email message will give you a secure URL to an application status page.
 Check this page periodically to see what documents have been received by the department.

 An applicant's file must be complete by December 15 in order to be included in the initial review.

 What supporting documents do you require?

 See the list of required supporting documents.
-Your application cannot be reviewed until all of the items are in your file.
-Be sure to start the process far enough in advance (say mid-October) to be sure that everything gets here on time.
+Your application cannot be reviewed until all of the items are uploaded in your online application.

-Can I send published articles, my senior honors thesis, or a video/DVD for my writing sample?
+Can I upload published articles, my senior honors thesis, or a video/DVD for my writing sample?